ReverendV92/pistol-uzi/README.md

-# Uzi Replacement for the HL2 Pistl
+# Uzi Replacement for the HL2 Pistol

 The One Free-Man - Model/Skin/Sound
 Cool Ranch - Compiling for HL2/World Models